-In line with BNM's Financial Reporting, the Bank shall classify a credit facility as credit-impaired:
+The Bank shall classify a credit facility as credit-impaired:

 - i. where the principal or interest/profit or both of the credit facility is past due for more than 90 days or 3 months.
-In the case of revolving credit facilities (e.g. overdraft facilities), the facility shall be classified as credit-impaired where the outstanding amount has remained in excess of the approved limit for a period of more than 90 days or 3 months; - ii. where the amount is past due or the outstanding amount has been in excess of the approved limit for 90 days or 3 months or less, and the credit facility exhibits weaknesses that render a classification appropriate based on the Bank's policy subject to Loan Committee's decision; or - iii. when the credit facility is classified as rescheduled or restructured in the Central Credit Reference Information System (CCRIS) and approved by LCM as impaired.
+In the case of revolving credit facilities (e.g. overdraft facilities), the facility shall be classified as credit-impaired where the outstanding amount has remained in excess of the approved limit for a period of more than 90 days or 3 months; - ii. where the amount is past due or the outstanding amount has been in excess of the approved limit for 90 days or 3 months or less, and the credit facility exhibits weaknesses that render a classification appropriate based on the Bank's policy subject to Loan Committee's decision; or - iii. when the credit facility is classified as rescheduled or restructured following an increase in credit risk and approved by LCM as impaired.